 There is no denying that the initial effort that may be required to achieve the necessary standard of cultivation on an allotment plot can appear to be quite demanding, however, once achieved, the rewards of growing your own produce far outweigh the efforts put in.

 If you are interested in renting an allotment please make contact through our Contact Us page.
 We currently have a high demand for allotments and there is a waiting list, which is operated on a first come, first served basis.
 We can put you on the waiting list and we will contact you as soon we have plots available.
-Due to the high demand, priority is given to Felpham Parish residents.
+Due to the high demand, plots are currently only available to Felpham Parish residents.
 If you live outside the Parish boundary you may wish to contact your local Parish Council who may be able to help you to apply for an allotment in your area.